if not now, when?

 This is a self-paced introduction to mindfulness comprised of 4 short, sequenced steps to get you started.
 The steps grow out of years of teaching mindfulness on a University campus where people are really busy — and stressed.
 If this describes you, then keep reading.

 You’ll find pre-recorded practices on four topics, answers to common questions and suggestions for immediately bringing mindfulness into your work, studies, relationships, and daily life.

 If you are just getting started, this opens the door.
 If you have some experience, this can serve as a refresher.

 I hope you enjoy and find support in these resources.

 “Your future is being created through the actions you take today.” — anonymous

-Give Step One a try as you steady your mindful awareness, then move on to Step Two to cultivate an attitude of acceptance.
+Give Step One establishes a steady, grounded awareness.
+From there move on to Step Two to cultivate an attitude of openness & acceptance.
+These two steps are the solid foundation to any mindfulness practice.
 Take a few days with each step as you practice.
-Step One and Two are the basic elements to mindful awareness.
-Then you can move on to Step 3 & Step 4 as you practice mindful awareness with simple, wholesome pleasure and deep listening.
+Then you can move on to Step 3 & Step 4 as you practice mindful awareness to engage your heart with simple, wholesome pleasure and deep listening.
 Enjoy!

 Step 1: Your Mind is a Wonderful thing — use it well

 The first step involves cultivating mindfulness involves working with your focus and awareness.
 You will learn that your mind is a cool, but complex thing.
 And that there is more to your moment by moment experience than you might realize.